 Interest Rates for CDs at Online Banks

 If you’re looking to maximize your CD rate, consider online CDs.
 Online accounts often earn higher interest rates than traditional bank accounts, since online banks eliminate many operating costs that brick-and-mortar institutions cannot.
-While some people prefer to avoid the inconvenience of transferring money in and out of online-only savings or checking accounts, the hands-off nature of CDs makes them ideal for online-only use.
+Take a look at current CD rates online in the table below.

-Like CDs at more traditional institutions, online CDs also require initial minimum deposits of typically $1,000-$2,000.
+Like CDs at more traditional banks, some online CDs require minimum deposits of $1,000-$2,000.
 Marcus CDs—offered by Goldman Sachs Bank USA—have a lower minimum deposit of $500.
 You can avoid minimum deposit requirements altogether by choosing Capital One, Barclays or Ally Bank CDs.

 Penalties for Early Withdrawal

 If you need to access a CD before the end of its term, expect to pay an early withdrawal penalty.
 Most early withdrawal penalties will cost you 3, 6, 9, or sometimes even up to 24 months' worth of interest, with longer CD terms carrying higher penalties.
 On partial withdrawals, some banks may charge you a percentage of the amount withdrawn.

 There are some CD options that don't have any early withdrawal penalty.
 Ally Bank and Bank of America offer "risk-free" CDs that let you withdraw funds early without paying a penalty.
 However, that benefit causes banks to pay lower rates on risk-free CDs.
 In addition, almost every CD—risk-free or not—prohibits you from withdrawing anything in the first 7 days of the term.
 Finally, risk-free CDs sometimes have a maximum deposit limit.